 Click here to view the terms and conditions of use for The Nook.

 The library offers a housebound delivery service for residents who are temporarily or permanently housebound and unable to visit the library.
-This service has also been extended to any resident over the age of 80 wanting to reduce their time in the community and who would prefer a delivery to a visit to the library.
+This service delivers library materials including DVDs, books, talking books and magazines fortnightly on a Thursday.
 Contact the library on (08) 9237 9300 to find out more or determine your eligibility.
-The final 2023 delivery will take place on Thursday 21 December.
-2024 deliveries will recommence on Thursday 18 January.

 Subiaco Library is pleased to offer Dementia memory kits, a take home loanable kits of items designed especially for those caring for people experiencing memory loss.